 About Lotto

 Lotto is fixed-prize game of chance which is played using a field of numbers from one (1) to ninety (90).
-Five (5) winning numbers are randomly drawn for each Lotto draw to determine Prima, Ambo, Terno and Quaterno winning combinations, if one (1), two (2), three (3) or four (4) numbers are drawn, respectively.
+Five (5) winning numbers are randomly drawn for each Lotto draw to determine Prima, Ambo, Terno and Quaterno winning combinations.
+For the first three game types, a bet is placed if one (1), two (2) or three (3) numbers are drawn, respectively.

 An additional option is Terno-Ambo, where three (3) numbers are chosen, and a bet is placed on any two (2) or three (3) of the five (5) numbers drawn.
 A combination of one Terno bet (3 of 5) and 3 Ambo bets (2 of 5) is created, being the combination of the same three (3) numbers picked for Terno.